 to clean the blood also.
 Can also improve eyesight and concentration, cloudiness of the mind

-You have seen that a lot about the yogic lifestile is about cleansing and making the body and psyche
+You have seen that a lot about the yogic lifestyle is about cleansing and making the body and psyche

 pure and strong.

-So what we put into our bodies on a daily basis of course has a huge impact on the way we feel,
+So what we put into our bodies daily of course has a huge impact on the way we feel,

 mentally and physically.

-Bad eating habbits can have a direct influence on your hormon levels, melantonin production,
+Bad eating habits can have a direct influence on your hormone levels, melatonin production,

-concentration, blood pressure, blood flow in general, recreation of braincells, production of mucus
+concentration, blood pressure, blood flow in general, a recreation of brain cells, production of mucus

 that can cause a broad range of health issues in the respiratory organs and digestive organs, skin